Bali Itinerary A Perfect Plan for 2 Weeks in Bali, Indonesia by JetSettingFools.com

 Fisherman in water at sunset in Sanur, Bali, Indonesia

 Return to the Bali mainland via fast boat and spend your final night in Sanur.
-Check into your Sanur accommodations (recommended: Sanur House) and then make your way to the beach for a last stroll along the sea.
+Check into your hotel (recommended: Sanur House) and make your way to the beach for a last stroll along the sea.

-For dinner, choose from one of the top-rated restaurants along the main road in Sanur.
-The following morning, head to the airport – or, if you have a late departure, arrange for a late checkout and relax by the hotel pool for the day!
+For dinner, choose from the copious number of (mostly international) places along the main road.
+The following morning, if you have an evening flight, ask for a late checkout and relax by the pool for the day!

 Subscribe Packing Checklist by JetSettingFools.com